JacksonKaunismaa/llm-feature-geometry/README.md

 ```

-## Cite us
+## Citation
-If you found our work helpful, please cite our paper:
+Citation for original paper:
 ```
 @article{gurnee2023finding,
   title={Finding Neurons in a Haystack: Case Studies with Sparse Probing},